ollama/ollama/docs/api.md

 #### Chat request (With History)

 Send a chat message with a conversation history.
-You can use this same approach to start the conversation using multi-shot prompting.
+You can use this same approach to start the conversation using multi-shot or chain-of-thought prompting.

 ##### Request